bl4de/research/README.md

 During all of those years I felt that all IT Security related things is something I'd like to do most - so I've started to improve my knowledge in fileds like web applications security, network security and so on.
 From now on (January 2016) I'm going to boost my security skills in many ways - I'm going to attend as many CTFs as possible, to do IT security related research, to develop tools for IT security world and to do all this stuff what some guys call 'hacking' ;)

-In the year or two I'm going to get OSCP from Offensive Security and OSCE will be the next.
-I'm going to start professional IT security career in the next couple of years and finally with some experience - I'm going to become an independent IT Security consultant, penetration tester, white hat and bug bounty hunter (I see the bright future for this business :) ).
+Now we have 2016.
+In the next years I'm going to take couple of IT Security online trainings and get some IT security crtifications (eWPT, eWPTX and eCPPT and OSCP from Offensive Security following OSCE).
+After that, with some professional experience, I'm going to become an independent IT Security consultant, penetration tester, white hat and bug bounty hunter before I'll turn 50 :)
 Before this, I'm going to help some companies to improve their products security by taking a part in multiple Bug Bounty programs (HackerOne and Bugcrowd).